Heart-Sparing Radiation Therapy for Breast Cancer

 During radiation therapy planning for breast cancer, it is standard for the radiation oncology physician to monitor how much heart tissue will be exposed to the radiation beams during the patient’s treatment.
 This is especially important for women with cancer in their left breast because the heart sits behind the left breast and rib cage.
 If the heart tissue is exposed to high doses of radiation or if large volumes of the heart are within the path of the radiation beam, it could increase the patient’s risk of heart disease in the years after her breast cancer treatment.

 Fortunately, modern radiation treatments are very effective in limiting the amount of radiation dose that the heart tissue receives and, as a result, heart disease due to radiation therapy is uncommon.
-To ensure the safest and effective treatment for breast cancer, radiation doctors at UofL Hospital and UofL Brown Cancer Center offer a variety of specialized, heart-sparing radiation techniques.
+To ensure the safest and effective treatment for breast cancer, radiation doctors at UofL Hospital and UofL Health – Brown Cancer Center offer a variety of specialized, heart-sparing radiation techniques.

 Breath Hold

 Sometimes called Deep Inspiration Breath Hold or Active Breathing Control, repetitive breath hold maneuvers are a surprisingly simple way to limit cardiac exposure to radiation.
 During radiation treatment, women are instructed to take a deep breath and hold it for approximately 10 seconds.
-The deep breath inflates the patient’s lungs, expands the chest, and moves the breast tissue further away from the heart.
+The deep breath inflates the patient’s lungs, expands the chest and moves the breast tissue further away from the heart.
 This technique typically reduces the radiation dose to the heart by 60 percent or more.

 Prone Positioning